1996 Pacific typhoon season: Tropical Storm Lisa

 Lisa developed over the South China Sea on August 4.
 The storm headed northeastward and struck China on August 6, then dissipated two days later.

 Tropical Depression 15W

 Tropical Depression 15W existed from August 11 to August 17.

 Tropical Depression Marty

 The monsoon trough spawned a tropical depression over southern China on August 11.
 It drifted southwestward, entering the Gulf of Tonkin on the 12th.
-An extremely small cyclone, it reached tropical storm strength on the 13th and a peak of 60 mph on the 14th.
 Marty made landfall on the 14th on northern Vietnam, where it dissipated 3 days later.

+According to the Joint Typhoon Warning Center (JTWC), Marty has reached tropical storm intensity with winds of 50 knots (95 km/h).
+However, both the Japan Meteorological Agency (JMA) and the National Center for Hydro-Meteorological Forecasting (NCHMF) classify Marty as a tropical depression.
+Based on surface weather observations, no weather station recorded sustained winds of Force 7 or higher on the Beaufort scale (50 km/h or more).
+The strongest gust measured on land was 72 km/h (20 m/s) at the Văn Lý weather station (Nam Hà province), where the lowest sea-level pressure of 989.4 hPa was also recorded at 10:00 ICT on August 14.

-Though small and somewhat weak, Marty managed to cause moderate damage and flooding, amounting to the deaths of 125 with 107 people missing.
+Though small and somewhat weak, Marty managed to cause severe damage and flooding, amounting to the deaths of 125 with 107 people missing.

 Tropical Depression 17W

 Tropical Depression 17W existed from August 13 to August 16.

 Typhoon Niki (Lusing)

 Niki developed on August 16.
 It struck Luzon on August 19 and then crossed the South China Sea.
 The typhoon later made landfall in Hainan on August 20 and northern Vietnam on August 21.
 Niki dissipated by August 23.

+During the Typhoon Niki, the Văn Lý weather station recorded sustained winds of 31 m/s (112 km/h) and a minimum sea-level pressure of 983.8 hPa.
+The storm resulted in 60 deaths, 161 injuries, and 1 person missing.
+The total economic damage was estimated at 670 billion VND.